problame/forward-as-attachment-mta/README.md

 However, I found that many relay hosts put requirements on `{envelope,header}x{from,to}`.

-For example, I found it tricky to impossible to configure above tools to relay through AWS SES, where the IAM user is [restricted by various policies](https://docs.aws.amazon.com/ses/latest/dg/control-user-access.html).
+For example, I found it tricky to impossible to configure above tools to relay through AWS SES, where the IAM user is [restricted by various policies](https://docs.aws.amazon.com/ses/latest/dg/control-user-access.html) to certain sender & receiver addresses.

-One approach to comply with such restrictions is to rewrite `{envelope,header}x{from,to}`.
+To comply one would need to configure abice tools to rewrite `{envelope,header}x{from,to}`.
-However, I found that hard or impossible to configure with above tools.
+However, I found that hard or impossible to do, especially if the recipient address is restricted by the relayhost policy.

-Hence, I wrote my this tiny `sendmail` replacement.
+Hence, I wrote this tiny `sendmail` replacement.
 Deploy it to your Debian using the instructions below.

 ## Demo